-On 14 February 1981, the religious wedding ceremony for then Henri, the Hereditary Grand Duke of Luxembourg to Cuban-born María Teresa Mestre y Batista in Notre Dame Cathedral.
+On 14 February 1981, the religious wedding ceremony for then Henri, the Hereditary Grand Duke of Luxembourg to Cuban-born María Teresa Mestre y Batista in Notre Dame Cathedral took place.

 For the ceremony, Maria Teresa chose a bespoke gown by the French house Balmain.
 The white silk, intricately patterned dress featured a fitted bodice and bell skirt.
 Her sleeves had white fur around the wrists – matching the white fur around her neck and the bottom of the skirt.